containerbuildsystem/cachi2/docs/gomod.md

 }
 ```

-The `--package` argument accepts alternative forms of input, see [usage: pre-fetch-dependencies][usage-prefetch].
+The main argument accepts alternative forms of input, see [usage: pre-fetch-dependencies][usage-prefetch].

 [^misnomer]: You may have noticed a slight naming issue.
-You use the `--package` argument to specify a *module* to
+You use the main argument, also called PKG, to specify a *module* to
   process.
 Even worse, Go has packages as well (see [gomod vs go-package](#gomod-vs-go-package)).
 What gives?
   As far as we know, most languages/package managers use the opposite naming.
 For example, in [Python][py-modules],
   modules are `*.py` files, packages are collections of modules.
 In [npm][npm-modules], modules are directories/files